In a dusty postcard and stamp collectors’ shop in Norwich a weird and wonderful recipe book once nestled in a glass topped display case.

 If you’d like to follow my adventures in cooking like the stars you can subscribe via email (top right of this page – just pop your email address in the box) or you can register for my monthly newsletter.

-If you’d like to get your hands on some of the recipes please check out the test cooking page.
+If you’d like to get your hands on some of the recipes please email me if you can’t find them on the site.

 In what little spare time I have left I’m also a wind-up gramophone DJ with The Shellac Sisters.